bossiemanuele/bossiemanuele.github.io/_portfolio/08_AITrust.md

 - **Rate of AI reliance / override behavior**
 - **Self-reported trust levels** (via post-task surveys)

-## My Contributions

-As **Research Team Lead**, I was responsible for:

-- Designing the **overall experimental framework and study structure**
-- Defining **research hypotheses and evaluation metrics**
-- Structuring the **human-AI interaction scenarios**
-- Identifying key variables for **trust calibration analysis**
-- Coordinating the project direction and research planning

 ## Status

 While the experimental framework and study design were fully developed, **data collection and experimental validation were not completed** within the project timeline.

-Nevertheless, the project established a **rigorous foundation for future human-subject experimentation**, including:
+Nevertheless, the project established a **foundation for future human-subject experimentation**, including:
 - Clearly defined hypotheses
 - Reproducible experimental structure
 - Measurable trust and performance metrics